Duke lacrosse rape hoax: Seligmann, Finnerty, and Evans

+Seligmann and Finnerty were suspended from Duke University following their indictments; Evans had graduated the day prior.
+In January 2007, Seligmann and Finnerty were invited to return to Duke for the spring semester, though both declined.

 On June 18, 2007, Duke University announced that it had reached a settlement with Seligmann, Finnerty and Evans.
 No details of the settlement were disclosed.

-Duke reportedly agreed to pay $60 million to the three accused (with each player receiving $20 million) subject to confidentiality requirements.
+Fringe sources claimed Duke reportedly agreed to pay $60 million to the three accused (with each player receiving $20 million) subject to confidentiality requirements.
 Seligmann's attorney told the New York Daily News that the settlement was "nowhere near that much money".

 Seligmann enrolled as a student at Brown University in the fall of 2007, and was an important part of Brown reaching the 2009 NCAA lacrosse tournament as well as a number 10 national ranking.
 He became an active fundraiser and supporter for the Innocence Project.
 He graduated from Brown in 2010 and from Emory University School of Law in 2013.
 He has stated that his experience during the Duke lacrosse case motivated him to attend law school and pursue a legal career.

-Finnerty enrolled at Loyola College in Maryland, leading the team in scoring as the Greyhounds qualified for the 2010 NCAA lacrosse tournament.
-Finnerty graduated from Loyola in May 2010.
+Finnerty transferred to Loyola College in Maryland in July 2007, leading the team in scoring as the Greyhounds qualified for the 2010 NCAA lacrosse tournament.
+Finnerty graduated from Loyola with a Bachelor of Arts in Communications in May 2010.

 Evans, who had already graduated from Duke before being charged, received an MBA from the Wharton School of the University of Pennsylvania in May 2012.